-To remove a score from your library, simply swipe your finger across the corresponding entry in the menu and press the "delete" button.
+To delete a score, simply swipe your finger across the corresponding entry in the menu from right to left and press the "delete" button.
 You can also tap the "Edit" button to select one or more items in the list and work with them in different ways, depending on the context.